Combined address and search bar

 The search pop-up tool is Opera’s utility belt that allows you to search or copy (or share if you’re on a Mac) the text you highlight on a web page.
 With just one click, your highlighted text opens a new tab and is queried by your default search engine.
 You can also copy the text to your clipboard to use later on.

-The tool can also convert unfamiliar currencies, units, and time zones when highlighted into a value of your choice.
-If you wish to know how much $44.50 is in euros, how tall 2.05 m is in feet, or what time 7:00pm MST is in Central Europe, Opera’s search pop-up can tell you.
+This tool can also convert unfamiliar currencies, units, and time zones into a value of your choice when highlighted.
+If you wish to know how much $44.50 is in euros, how tall 2.05 m is in feet, or what time 7:00 pm MST is in Central Europe, Opera’s search pop-up can tell you.
 Read more about the converters here.

 How to use search pop-up: